Recommended worming guidelines for pets

 Read More

-Slug bait toxicity
+Slug bait toxicity in pets

 Last month we discussed how toxic antifreeze can be for our pets, this month we’re covering another common household product that can be fatal if eaten by our pets.
 Slug bait is used by many gardeners to control slugs and snails in vege gardens.
 Unfortunately, the same ingredients that make slug bait attractive to slugs…